fOmey/dirty_flasher/README.md

 # dirty_flasher
-Idiot proof flashing tool (hopefully).. we're testing, so I don't have much confidence yet.
+Fool proof flashing tool (hopefully).. we're testing, so I don't have much confidence yet.

 I couldnt break it tho?
 That should say alot.